Bagoum/suzunoya/README.md

 ### Suzunoya

-Suzunoya is an engine-agnostic visual novel engine, written as a class library.
-It currently has barebones functionality present.
+Suzunoya is an engine-agnostic visual novel library.
+It also contains code for state management in ADV games.

 Consumes BagoumLib and Mizuhashi.

 ### SuzunoyaUnity

 [SuzunoyaUnity](https://github.com/Bagoum/suzunoya-unity) (separate repository) is the Suzunoya adapter for the Unity game engine.
-It currently has barebones functionality present.

 Consumes BagoumLib, Mizuhashi, and Suzunoya.